Resource bank for schools

 Provides a framework and gives Māori-medium schools’ direction for teaching and learning.

-For Leaders - This framework is NOT a translation of the NZC, but has been designed for kura Māori.
+For Leaders – This framework is not a translation of the NZC.
+It has been designed for kura Māori.

 The Ministry has established education partnership relationships with iwi and Māori organisations.

 For Leaders – Contact your local MoE office for more details of partnerships in your region.

 This website has a range of statistical information from early childhood to the New Zealand tertiary education sector.

 For Leaders – The summary tables provide the most recent statistics on students while the time-series tables report trends over time.
 Links to other relevant reports are also provided.
 There is a section Education counts: Statistics for Māori students in schooling that presents some key statistics on Māori senior secondary students’ achievement in the National Certificate of Educational Achievement (NCEA).
 It raises three questions / things to think about:

 The Ministry released the Ruia tools for principals and other school leaders on 26 April 2012 as part of the suite of activities focused on Māori achievement.
 Developed as two websites, the three tools RUIA, Rangiātea, and He Kākano (a programme) were designed to support better educational success for Māori students.
 RUIA provides in-depth resources in appraisal for learning and school-whānau partnerships.
 He Kākano has developed summaries of the sites which can be obtained if you are registered on the He Kākano web site through your Manutaki.This website provides sound advice about schools developing closer relationships with whānau.